GluuFederation/docs-ce-prod/2.4.4/source/operation/intro.md

 # What's new in Version 3?

+!!!
+Attention
+    The official support end-of-life (EOL) date for Gluu Server 2.4.4 is December 31, 2018.
+Starting January 1, 2019, no further security updates or bug-fixes will be provided for Gluu Server 2.X.
+We strongly recommend [upgrading](https://gluu.org/docs/ce/upgrade/) to the newest version.

-We've made some big changes to Gluu Sever 3.0 to make it more modern, faster, and easier to manage.
+We've made some big changes to Gluu Server 3.0 to make it more modern, faster, and easier to manage.
 The following is an overview of changes.

 ## Jetty replaces Tomcat as servlet container